eukras/article-wiki/INSTALL.md

 And view http://localhost (or as specified).

-Then add security certificates.
+This Nginx default config runs on HTTP, which is terrible practice.
+Use it just for the purpose of authenticating your LetsEncrypt certificates.
+Certbot will rewrite your config so you end up with something closer to `install/etc/nginx/sites-enabled/default-ssl`, which you should then use instead.

 ```bash
 apt-get install certbot python-certbot-nginx
 certbot --nginx -d example.com
 ```

+Then restart Nginx again, and check that you domain redirects automatically to HTTPS from HTTP.

-# Add Supervisor (or systemd) -- TODO
+# Future: Add Supervisor (or systemd)

+*TODO*

-Note this will require ENV.dist to be effectively provided in the supervisor.conf.
+Your UWSGI app needs to start on system load, and after restarts, crashes, or if you kill the process to force it to reload.
+That probably means `supervisor` or `systemd`.
+Note this will require ENV.dist to be effectively provided in the supervisor.conf; there's a non-working sample in `etc/supervisor/...`.

 ```bash
 [program:...]